About

 They are clearer on which numbers they can trust, which ones need caveats, and which decisions the information is strong enough to support.

-Finance, Fundraising, and Programs are not left holding separate versions of the story.
+Finance, Development, and Programs are not left holding separate versions of the story.

-The ED is not left translating the gaps alone.
+The ED is not left sorting it out alone.

 And the organization is better prepared before a number is questioned in a meeting, a board package, or a funding conversation.

-That is the shift: from reporting that explains what happened to information leadership can use, defend, and stand behind.
+That is the shift: from reporting that explains what happened to information leadership can use and stand behind.

 Connect With Me